-This Forum has been assembled to help drive Quality & Compliance improvements across the Region.
+This Theme Group has been assembled to help drive Quality improvements across the Region.

 Over the past few years the national issues around the Edinburgh Schools Enquiry, unacceptable defects on new build homes and the Grenfell Tower tragedy, have all brought the issue of Construction Quality into the public spotlight.

 At the same, time the industry is seeing a significant growth in the adoption of offsite manufacturing and the digitalisation of the construction process generally.

 Do these new technologies hold the solution to our quality issues?

 CE Midlands has charged its Quality theme group with learning the lessons of the past and harnessing the new technologies of the future, to define in practical terms the best practice approach to improve as built quality, whether that is delivered through traditional build, modern methods of construction or off-site manufacture.

 · To capture best practice in delivering Construction Quality and to avoid reinventing any new wheels!